oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 5.4 Conformance Clause 3: Direct producer <a id='conformance-clause-3-direct-producer'></a>

-An analysis tool satisfies the “Direct producer” conformance profile if:
+An analysis tool satisfies the "Direct producer" conformance profile if:

-- It satisfies the “SARIF producer” conformance profile.
+- It satisfies the "SARIF producer" conformance profile.

-- It additionally satisfies those normative requirements in [§3](#file-format) that are designated as applying to “direct producers” or to “analysis tools”.
+- It additionally satisfies those normative requirements in [§3](#file-format) that are designated as applying to "direct producers" or to "analysis tools".

 - It does not emit any objects, properties, or values which, according to [§3](#file-format), are intended to be produced only by converters.

 ## 5.5 Conformance Clause 4: Converter <a id='conformance-clause-4-converter'></a>

-A converter satisfies the “Converter” conformance profile if:
+A converter satisfies the "Converter" conformance profile if:

-- It satisfies the “SARIF producer” conformance profile.
+- It satisfies the "SARIF producer" conformance profile.

 - It additionally satisfies those normative requirements in [§3](#file-format) that are designated as applying to converters.